Euro zone bonds calm down as markets look to Powell

 Yields are down from their highs this week, but pressure remains.
 U.S. Treasury yields rose on Wednesday, alongside euro area government bond yields and UK gilts, pushing stock markets and other low-yielding safe assets lower on Thursday.

-On Thursday, Germany's 10-year yield was down 2 basis points to -0.31% at 0808 GMT after rising 5 basis points on Wednesday, still moving in tandem with U.S. Treasuries, where yields fell similarly.
+On Thursday, Germany's 10-year yield was last downaround 2 basis points to -0.31% at 1110 GMT, after rising 5 basis points on Wednesday, still moving in tandem with U.S. Treasuries, where yields fell similarly.
 DE10YT=RR, US10YT=RR

-Italian bond yields also fell, keeping the gap between 10-year Italian and German yields largely unchanged around 103 bps.
+Italian bond yields were last unchanged, pushing up the gap between 10-year Italian and German yields a touch higher to around 104 bps.
 IT10YT=RR, DE10IT10=RR

 Focus on Thursday is on a speech by the Fed's Powell, who investors will watch for any hints of concern about the recent jump in bond yields.